cwerner13/IMDb250/README.md

 Snapshot of the IMDb Top 250 list as of Dec 13, 2012 [2]

 ### Transformation
-Clean-up steps for director names and release dates are included in googlevis.R
+Clean-up steps for director names and release dates are included in global.R

 ### Visualization
 The Google Visualization of Film Directors' Contribution (in %) to the IMDb Top250 (Dec 31, 2012) is published to [Visualizing.org](http://www.visualizing.org/full-screen/58439) [3]